vitessio/website/content/en/docs/user-guides/integration-with-orchestrator.md

 ## Orchestrator configuration

-Orchestrator needs to know some things from the Vitess side, like the tablet aliases and whether semisync is enforced (with async fallback disabled).
+Orchestrator needs to know some things from the Vitess side, like the tablet aliases and whether semisync is enforced with async fallback disabled.
 We pass this information by telling Orchestrator to execute certain queries that return local metadata from a non-replicated table, as seen in our sample [orchestrator.conf.json](https://github.com/vitessio/vitess/blob/master/docker/orchestrator/orchestrator.conf.json):

 ``` json
 "DetectClusterAliasQuery": "SELECT value FROM _vt.local_metadata WHERE name='ClusterAlias'",